RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 After a novice engineer watches this video, why would they take the extra time to implement tests in their projects if the value for writing tests hasn't been illustrated?

-But sure enough, as I was building projects in my last few years of school, I kept seeing rehtoric like like ["Software features that can’t be demonstrated by automated tests simply don’t exist"](https://softwareengineering.stackexchange.com/questions/33869/software-features-that-cant-be-demonstrated-by-automated-tests-simply-dont-ex) and ["Test-driven development is a way of managing fear during programming."](https://www.oreilly.com/library/view/learning-test-driven-development/9781098106461/preface01.html)
+Around the same time, I was building a lot of projects in my last few years of school, and I kept seeing rhetoric like ["Software features that can’t be demonstrated by automated tests simply don’t exist"](https://softwareengineering.stackexchange.com/questions/33869/software-features-that-cant-be-demonstrated-by-automated-tests-simply-dont-ex) and ["Test-driven development is a way of managing fear during programming."](https://www.oreilly.com/library/view/learning-test-driven-development/9781098106461/preface01.html)

-So I continued seeking out tutorials, books and articles which would show me the way.
-I spent a lot of time working this out, but ultimately, when I went to implement the advice I was reading, I just couldn't justify writing the tests.
+But when I went to implement tests in my projects, my question always came back the same.
+Why would you write a test for something that you already know works?
+In other words, **why would you need a test if you already verified that it works by looking at the output?**
 It just didn't make sense from a value perspective - it felt contrived, like I was blindly following dogma.

-My question always came back the same.
-Why would you write a test for something that you already know works?
-In other words, **why would you need a test if you just verified that it works by looking at the output?**

-I knew I was being naive, but I just couldn't justify spending the time and effort.
-It just felt like I was writing pointless code.
+I knew I was being naive, but I just couldn't reasonably justify spending the time and effort.
-And when I look back on it now, I realize that my intuition wasn't totally wrong, just under-informed.
+But when I look back on it now, I realize that my intuition wasn't totally wrong, just under-informed.

 #### Exposure